NeoGeographyToolkit/StereoPipeline/docs/tools/parallel_stereo.rst

 actual files in subdirectories; ASP and GDAL tools are able to use these virtual files in the same way as regular binary TIF files.

-If the jobs are launched on a cluster or supercomputer, the name of the file containing the list of nodes may exist as an environmental variable.
-For example, on NASA's Pleiades Supercomputer, which uses the Portable Batch System (PBS), the list of nodes can be retrieved as
+The option ``--keep-only`` may be essential for large runs.
+It will condense a run by converting VRT files to TIF, and will remove a lot of auxiliary files.

-$PBS_NODEFILE.
-See :numref:`pbs_slurm` for how to set up this tool for PBS or SLURM systems.
+See :numref:`pbs_slurm` for how to set up this tool for PBS and SLURM systems.

 This program operates only on single channel (grayscale) images.
 Multi-channel images need to first be converted to grayscale or a single channel should be extracted with ``gdal_translate`` with the ``-b`` option.

-The option ``--keep-only`` may be essential for large runs.
-It will condense a run by converting VRT files to TIF, and will remove a lot of auxiliary files.

 .. _entrypoints: